Maleick/byvalver/README.md

 ## Overview

-`**byvalver**` is a CLI tool built in `C` for automatically eliminating null-bytes (`\x00`) from x86/x64 shellcode while maintaining complete functional equivalence
+`**byvalver**` is a CLI tool built in `C` for automatically eliminating `bad-bytes` from x86/x64 shellcode while maintaining complete functional equivalence

-The tool uses the `Capstone` disassembly framework to analyze instructions and applies over 153+ ranked transformation strategies to replace null-containing code with equivalent alternatives.
-It has been extensively tested on null-byte elimination and achieves a high success rate across diverse, real-world shellcode test suites, including complex Windows payloads.
+The tool uses the `Capstone` disassembly framework to analyze instructions and applies over 153+ ranked transformation strategies to replace `bad-byte`-containing code with equivalent alternatives.
+It has been extensively tested on `null-byte` elimination and achieves a high success rate across diverse, real-world shellcode test suites, including complex Windows payloads.

-**NEW in v3.0:** Generic bad character elimination framework with two usage modes:
+it has also been extended to a generic `bad-byte` elimination framework with two usage modes:

-1. **Direct specification**: The `--bad-chars` option allows specification of arbitrary bytes to eliminate (e.g., `--bad-chars "00,0a,0d"` for newline-safe shellcode)
+1. **Direct specification**: The `--bad-bytes` option allows specification of arbitrary bytes to eliminate (e.g., `--bad-bytes "00,0a,0d"` for newline-safe shellcode)
-2. **Profile-based**: The `--profile` option uses pre-configured bad-character sets for common exploit scenarios (e.g., `--profile http-newline`, `--profile sql-injection`, `--profile alphanumeric-only`)
+2. **Profile-based**: The `--profile` option uses pre-configured bad-byte sets for common exploit scenarios (e.g., `--profile http-newline`, `--profile sql-injection`, `--profile alphanumeric-only`)

 **This feature is functional but newly implemented** - the 153+ transformation strategies were originally designed and optimized specifically for null-byte elimination.
-While they apply to other bad characters, they have not been extensively tested or optimized for non-null byte scenarios.
+While they apply to other bad bytes, they have not been extensively tested or optimized for non-null byte scenarios.

 Supports Windows, Linux, and macOS

-**Core Technologies:**
+**CORE TECHNOLOGIES:**
 - Pure `C` implementation for efficiency and low-level control
 - `Capstone` for precise disassembly
 - `NASM` for generating decoder stubs